ky4meru/ScopeIt/README.md

-# ScopeIt
+# Scope It :telescope:

-This tiny repository aims to compute an IP addresses list based on inclusion and exclusion lists.
+This tiny - *quick'n'dirty* - project aims to compute an IP addresses list based on inclusion and exclusion lists.

-## Usage
+## TL;DR

 The script takes files as parameters, containing IP addresses or CIDR, one per line.